sage-code/maj/alphabet.md

 **Latin Q**

-Letter "Q", "q" is Latin, must be followed by vowel `u`.
-To make this sound you must press the back of your tongue on the back roof and produce a sound like "ku".
-The best IPA symbol for this sound is "q".
+Latin Q must be followed by silent vowel `u`.
+To make this sound you must press the back of your tongue on the back roof and produce a sound like "k".
+The best IPA symbol for this sound is "ku".

+Leter Q will reduce the role of letter "k" to replace "c" in group: "cu" and prevent formation of whistled sound "ch".
+For example questions are created with "qu" not "ku".

-* qua is going to be pronounced: "ka"
+* que is going to be pronounced: "ke"
 * qui is going to be pronounced: "ki"

 **Whistled: X**